-The purpose of this action is to eliminate permit restrictions unique to commercial king and Spanish mackerel permit holders in the Gulf.
-The need for this proposed action is to standardize vessel permit restrictions applicable after a commercial quota closure, remove restrictions on recreational fishing, and reduce the potential for regulatory discards in the Gulf migratory group king mackerel component of the CMP fishery.
+The purpose of this action is to eliminate permit restrictions unique to commercial king and Spanish mackerel permit holders.
+The need for this proposed action is to standardize vessel permit restrictions applicable after a commercial quota closure, remove restrictions on recreational fishing, and reduce the potential for regulatory discards in the king mackerel component of the CMP fishery.